 What happens to your recycling?

-Plastic milk bottles and carrier bags
+Plastic and carrier bags

+Giving your unwanted clothes and household textiles has raised millions of pounds for the Salvation Army.
+The Salvation Army estimate that 350,000 tonnes of clothing is not recycled which could generate up to £140 million.
 Clothes that are wearable are sold in Eastern Europe, Africa and Asia.
 Any non-wearable textiles are made into industrial cleaning cloths.